Schoonology/presentations/were-snaking-it-live/SCRIPT.md

 - **Flood filling** to avoid tight spaces
 - **Path finding** to seek out food
-- **Height maps** to understand nuances in the board
+- **Height mapping** to better understand any nuances on the board

+These are the same techniques used in the live AI of video games.
+And I know video game developers and web developers love to pretend that the work they do is special and unique to their corner of the programming game, but my career disagrees.
+And this is a web conference, so you're getting a talk on video game development.

-Disclaimer: I don't work on Battlesnake.
-I don't work at DevCycle, the folks who support it.
-I don't think anyone in either group even knows I exist.
+One last disclaimer: I don't work on Battlesnake.
+And I don't work at DevCycle, the folks who support it.
+Until I warned them I was giving this talk, it's entirely likely no one in either group even knew I existed.

-So why am I blathering on about this for _30 whole minutes_?
+So why am I the one blathering on about this for _40 whole minutes_?

-In no uncertain terms, it's become my belief that playing Battlesnake has become the _best_ way to mess around with code; to _play_ with code.
+When I finally did try the game my friend the investor recommended—when I finally fired up NodeJS and wrote a really bad Snake—I quickly realized this has to be the _best_ way to mess around with code; to _play_ with code.

 - Want to learn a new web framework?
 Build a Snake with it.
 - Want to learn how to optimize JavaScript, or any other language?
 Take that Snake, and try to respond as fast as possible.
-- Want to learn the AI techniques that have rapidly taken over the center of the board, and the programming game along with it?
+- Want to learn the AI techniques that have rapidly taken over the center of the board in our collective "programming game"?
 Build _two_ Snakes with different techniques, and have them face each other.
-You could use a neural network for one, and a generative adversarial network or generative per-trained transformer (this is what GPT stands for) on the other.
+You could use a neural network for one, and a generative per-trained transformer (this is what GPT stands for) on the other.

-- And something I've learned as an adult and a parent and a musician and a game designer is that if I want to _want to_ do something, the best way to do that is through play.
+That, and it's just fun.
+The community is kind, and curious, and welcoming, and it's one of the most mutualistic and positive tech spaces on the Internet.
+I don't understand how this kind of thing still exists.

+> The docs could definitely need to be updated, any suggestions are welcome!
+> Thanks for the clarification. 👍
+> I feel a real sense of community
+> Thanks a lot for your time btw, appreciate that

 You don't even have to publish them or compete on a Leaderboard!
-The Battlesnake team has provided simple tools to run games locally, and all the demonstrations and replays you'll see today use those same tools.
+The Battlesnake team provides the tools to run your own games locally, and all the demonstrations and replays you'll see today use those same tools.

 Furthermore they're open source.
 I had to tweak each of those tools—one in Go and one in SvelteKit—to support my talk format, *and you can, too!*

 ## First snake: 2 minutes of talking; 7 minutes total?

-If it's that easy—and the Playbill says I'm live coding this—we should be able to make a Snake right now, right?
+If I'm going to tell you it's that easy, and the Playbill says I'm live-coding this, we should be able to make a Snake right now, right?

 Okay.
 Let's.

 Let's make a Snake that follows those basic rules, even if it's not going to do very well.
-Our strategy will be simple: You can’t go wrong if you always go RIGHT.

-So let's hop over to zsh, and create a folder.
-We'll create a new Node project, and install Express and Typescript.
-While we're on the terminal, let's create our `server.ts` file and start a watcher to restart the server as it changes.
+So let's hop over to VS Code.
+There's a little mise en place here, as I've already created a new Node project and installed Express and Typescript.
+On the terminal we've got a watcher to restart the server as it changes.

 In our `server.ts` file, we'll create our four routes, and respond with the correct results in each case.
-First things first, though, what should we *call* our snake?
-Throw something in chat.
-[Audience participation.]

 - GET /
 - POST /start
+- POST /end
 - POST /move
-- POST /end

-👏🏻👏🏻👏🏻 [If they don't clap, hold my hand to my ear.]

-[Have snippets for each route.]
-[Have an npm template for new Snakes?]
+Our strategy is known as "You can’t go wrong if you always go RIGHT".

-To test this we'll run the `battlesnake` CLI, we'll put our new Snake in an empty room all by itself with no food, and watch it die.
+To test this we'll use this `run` script to run the `battlesnake` CLI.
+We'll put our new Snake in an empty room all by itself with no food, and watch it die.

 Success!